 Providers are required to comply with the Standards at all times, not just at the time of application, and TEQSA may seek evidence of compliance at other times if a risk of non-compliance is identified.

-A provider will need to demonstrate that it has the necessary pedagogical and technical expertise to use TEL in relation to:
+A provider will need to demonstrate a systematic application of the necessary pedagogical, technical, supportive and other expertise to use TEL in relation to:

 - the design of the course of study

 - the specification and assessment of learning outcomes, delivery and staffing capabilities

 - fit for purpose learning and support environments